Woman on top: Reverse missionary position

-Sex with the woman on top has been known in most cultures in all times, and has been depicted in art:
+Sitting

+In sitting/seated postions, the man sits on an area surface, such as a floor or bed, with his legs outstretched or crossed, with the cross-legged position called the lotus position/lotus flower, and the woman sits between or straddles the man's legs, either facing towards and wrapping her legs around the man, or facing away from the man.
+This position is also known as pounding on the spot in the Burton translation of The Perfumed Garden.
+Alternatively, the man sits in a chair and the woman straddles and faces towards or away from the man, with both of their feet on the floor.

 Sitting on lap

 Among adults, a female sitting on the lap of another person usually indicates an intimate or romantic relationship between the two, or may be regarded as flirtatious.
 In public, such behaviour may be regarded as a public display of affection.
 In private, sitting on a man's lap or being pulled by the man onto his lap, especially if she straddles his legs or waist, when accompanied with a smile, kiss or other flirtatious gesture, may be regarded as showing either's interest in sexual activity or as foreplay.
 It is rare for a man to sit on a woman's lap, though not for him to lay his head there.

 The erotic significance in sitting on a lap is a factor in the erotic activity in strip clubs such as a lap dance, where one person (usually a woman) straddles the lap of the other and gyrates their lower extremities in a provocative manner.